Ikebana

-or (生け花, 活け花, Ikebana) is the Japanese art of flower arrangement.
+(生け花・活け花, Ikebana) is the Japanese art of flower arrangement.
 It is also known as (花道, kadō).
 The origin of ikebana can be traced back to the ancient Japanese custom of erecting evergreen trees and decorating them with flowers as Yorishiro to invite the gods.

 Later, flower arrangements were instead used to adorn the tokonoma (alcove) of a traditional Japanese home.

 Ikebana is counted as one of the three classical Japanese arts of refinement, along with kōdō for incense appreciation and chadō for tea and the tea ceremony.